Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Hours: Weekdays 8 a.m. – 5 p.m.

-How Do You See if Someone Is on Probation in Tarrant County?
+How To Check if Someone Is on Probation in Tarrant County

 Probation–the release from jail to supervision within the community–is overseen by the Community Supervision & Corrections Department (CSCD) of Tarrant County.13